The Music Men

 It would be another decade before they would turn it into the half-cabaret, half-dinner-theater cauldron of costumes it is today.

 Quaint and cozy, the atmosphere is not unlike your favorite dive bar.
-The karaoke is better, but you can almost still see the cigarette smoke in the spotlights, long before any Adams Family children performed on the stage.
+The karaoke is better, but you can almost still see the cigarette smoke in the spotlights, long before any Addams Family children performed on the stage.

 The stage itself is hardly a place for an elaborate musical production, and yet I’ve seen them turn it into the (pre-fire) Notre Dame Cathedral.
 It’s a bit reminiscent of a Manhattan studio apartment, more suitable for a modest pantry, but somehow there are five college co-eds sharing four walls and a bathroom in pitch-perfect harmony.